GoogleCloudPlatform/marketplace-k8s-app-tools/docs/schema.md

 If you add a Kubernetes `ServiceAccount` as a resource in your manifest, the deployment fails with an authentication error, because the deployer doesn't run with enough privileges to create a Service Account.
+When permissions involve modifying resources, custom roles are prefered over predefined roles.

 For example, the following `schema.yaml` snippet adds a Service Account with Cluster Roles: